jens-classen/vergo/README.md

 4. **JPL (bidirectional Prolog/Java interface)**

-   For some purposes, the Prolog->Java interface provided by the JPL library is needed.
-Typically, JPL does not have to be installed
+   For some purposes such as the visualization applet for the Wumpus world, the Prolog->Java interface provided by the JPL library is needed.
+Typically, JPL does not have to be installed manually:
-   manually: Under Windows, it is already contained in the SWI-Prolog distribution; under some Linuxes such as Ubuntu, it can be installed through the package manager via
+   Under Windows, it is already contained in the SWI-Prolog distribution; under some Linuxes such as Ubuntu, it can be installed through the package manager via